Coresignal Review

 Coresignal offers two data delivery methods: datasets and APIs.

 The main method is the dataset.
-It supports all sources and primarily returns data in JSON – or CSV if you need data from the largest professional network.
-The delivery frequency also differs by target: it’s mostly monthly, with a few exceptions.
+It primarily returns data in JSON or CSV.
+The delivery frequency also differs by target: it can be daily, weekly, monthly, or on demand.
 The CSV files are compressed in gzip and contain instructions for integrating the data into a database.

 Alternatively, you can fetch results via an API.
 This works by using a pair of endpoints – one for POSTing relevant search parameters to the API and the second for fetching matches via a GET request.
 There’s also an option to use an Elasticsearch endpoint for querying data, which some may find more convenient.